Subarashii-no-Fansub/jekyll-now/_posts/2016-10-9-Tracking-Motion.md

 ---
 {{post.excerpt}}
 A lot of people who does TypeSetting use Mocha to do that!<br>But because I'm on Linux, this solution is not the best for me.
 <br>Here a tutorial to do that on Blender, a free and open-source software.
-You can use it too on Windows of course!
+You can use it on Windows too!

 ## Install Aegisub Motion plugin

-* Go on https://github.com/TypesettingTools/Aegisub-Motion/releases and download the latest release
+* Go on [github.com/TypesettingTools/Aegisub-Motion/releases](https://github.com/TypesettingTools/Aegisub-Motion/releases) and download the latest release
 * Extract the content (the folders `autoload`, `include`) in `~/.aegisub/automation` (you may create this folder) for Linux.
   * For others OS, see [this page](https://github.com/TypesettingTools/Aegisub-Motion/wiki/Installation#installation-instructions)
 * Install `Blender`, and `x264`